 Hiring a Yote has Never Been Easier

-Our exclusive job and internship database, Coyote Connections Live, allows you to post career and internship positions, review online resume books and monitor applications.
+Our exclusive job and internship database, Coyote Connections Live/Handshake, allows you to post-career and internship positions, review online resume books, and monitor applications.
 If you are a new employer or internship host, all you have to do is create an account to get started posting job and internship opportunities.
-For instructions on how to post positions on Coyote Connections Live, please click here.
+For employers who wish to post positions on Coyote Connections Live, please click here.

 By posting a job or internship opportunity, you agree to comply with all federal and state regulations regarding Affirmative Action and Equal Employment Opportunity and to follow the National Association of Colleges and Employers (NACE) Principles of Professional Practice.